-Program Supporting ð Living Wage Banana Project (GER, NL) workers in the Lidl banana supply chain towards a living wage ) (III) ACT workers in the textile supply chain towards a living wage 4 WayToGo small-scale farmers towards a living income Cotton made in Africa small-scale farmers towards a living income
+Program Supporting 9 Living Wage Banana Project (GER, NL) workers in the Lidl banana supply chain towards a living wage ول ي ACT workers in the textile supply chain towards a living wage Way To Go small-scale farmers towards a living income 6 Cotton made in Africa small-scale farmers towards a living income

-WayToGo: A way towards a living income for small-scale farmers
+Way To Go: A way towards a living income for small-scale farmers

-The WayToGo concept has been jointly developed by Lidl and Fairtrade in order to improve incomes for small-scale farmers in Lidl's food supply chains.
+The Way To Go concept has been jointly developed by Lidl and Fairtrade in order to improve incomes for small-scale farmers in Lidl's food supply chains.
 The starting point for each project is a thorough needs assessment with the farmers.
 Selected representatives of the producer's organization then accompany the project during the implementation of the activities.
 Fairtrade, Lidl and the representatives engage in quarterly meetings to ensure close cooperation, working carefully to ensure balanced decisions in the best interest of all stakeholders.
 Annual reporting is in place to monitor progress on the project activities.

-The WayToGo concept has so far been implemented in three supply chains: cocoa, cashew and coffee.
+The Way To Go concept has so far been implemented in three supply chains: cocoa, cashew and coffee.
 Lidl plans to expand the concept to other supply chains to achieve an even greater impact.

-The WayToGo Concept is built upon 3 pillars:
+The Way To Go Concept is built upon 3 pillars: